On a generalised form of subjective probability: Strength of a distribution function

-If we apply Bayesian reasoning to evaluate the similarities $\{ S( A, R(\lambda)): A \in \mathcal{I}_{\mbox{ $\mu|x$}}[\lambda] \}$, then since choosing a prior density function to represent the prior beliefs about $\mu$ in question is still fairly arbitrary, it would be expected that these similarities will be regarded in general as being only moderately higher than the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu|x$}}[\lambda] \}$, under the assumption that these latter similarities are evaluated in the context of the case considered in Section~\ref{sec7}.
+If we apply Bayesian reasoning to evaluate the similarities $\{ S( A, R(\lambda)): A \in \mathcal{I}_{\mbox{ $\mu|x$}}[\lambda] \}$, then since choosing a prior density function to represent the prior beliefs about $\mu$ in question is still fairly arbitrary, it would be expected that these similarities will be regarded in general as being only moderately higher than the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{D}_{\mbox{ $\mu|x$}}[\lambda] \}$, under the assumption that these latter similarities are evaluated using Bayesian reasoning in the context of the case considered in the last section.